 There are several explanations as to how this process functions.
 The most common is that the magnetic field induces ionization within the water.
 What this results in, is a reduction in the surface charge on the smaller mineral particles.
 This causes them to coagulate, meaning they stay in solution for longer than in untreated water.

 These systems tend to keep the minerals in their altered state between 24-48 hours.
 Much like the electronic devices, the effects of the field can also diminish as the minerals travel away from the unit.
 Potentially resulting in limescale build up in areas further away from the installation point.

 Magnetic systems tend to work better on a commercial scale, rather than at the domestic level.
 For this reason you tend to see more magnet based systems on the commercial market.
 Most domestic magnetic systems are scale inhibitors rather than water conditioners.

-Catalytic Water Conditioners
+Electrolytic Water Conditioners

-Catalytic conditioners, also referred to as electrolytic conditioners, work by using specific metals or alloys to provide a site for the minerals to react with.
+Electrolytic conditioners work by using specific metals or alloys to provide a site for the minerals to react with.
 When the minerals meet these metals their structure is altered and their behaviour is changed.
 Once altered these minerals remain in solution instead of bonding to surfaces.

-There are a number of different catalytic conditioners on the market as well as limescale inhibitors.
+There are a number of different electrolytic conditioners on the market as well as limescale inhibitors.
 The effectiveness of these products varies significantly.
 Cheaper inhibitors work for about a year to protect a single piece of equipment such as a boiler.
 The strength of this effect is often quite weak.